 potential owners and household members are interviewed

-guarantee that any dog featured on our web site will be suitable for a prospective owner.
-See below
+cannot guarantee that any dog featured on our web site will be suitable for a prospective owner.
+See below for further

 or health issues the dog may have will be made clear to prospective owners.
 See below for further information**.